 1. Not all heating, ventilation and air conditioning (HVAC) equipment is equal.
 As much as half of the energy used in your home goes to heating and cooling.
-So making smart decisions about your home's heating, ventilating, and air conditioning system can have a big effect on your utility bills - and your comfort.
+So making smart decisions about your home's HVAC system can have a big effect on your utility bills—and your comfort.

 2. Heating and cooling costs account for nearly half the home's total energy bill.
-If your central air conditioning unit is more than 10 years old, replacing it with a qualified, high-efficiency model could cut your cooling costs by 30 percent.
+If your central air conditioning unit is more than 10 years old, replacing it with an ENERGY STAR® certified, high-efficiency model could cut your cooling costs by 30 percent.

 5. Natural gas furnaces qualified for the BGE rebates have annual fuel utilization efficiency (AFUE) ratings of 92%, or higher, making them up to 15% more efficient than standard models.
 One in four furnaces in U.S. homes today is more than 20 years old.
 BGE qualified natural gas furnaces use advanced technology to deliver higher efficiency than standard new furnaces available today.

 6. High-efficiency heating and cooling equipment qualified for the BGE rebate meet or exceed the U.S. Environmental Protection Agency's ENERGY STAR® requirements for product efficiency.

 7. When is it time to replace your central heating and cooling system?

 - When your equipment needs frequent repairs and your energy bills are increasing.

 - When your heat pump or air conditioner is more than 10 years old.
 Consider replacing it with a newer, more energy efficient equipment that meets the BGE Smart Energy Savers Program rebate efficiency levels

 - When your furnace is more than 15 years old.
 Consider replacing it with a newer, more energy-efficient furnace that meets the BGE Smart Energy Savers Program rebate efficiency levels.